Mata-Utu Cathedral

 • The best time to visit is during the dry season, from May to October.

-• Reaching Wallis & Futuna is possible by air or sea, with flights available from major cities in France.
+• Access to Wallis & Futuna is possible by air or sea, with flights from major French cities.

 • Local transportation options include car rentals and hiring a guide for a more immersive experience.